markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 Testing Methodology

 This section consolidates the documented steps for running a selection of synthetic benchmarks Microsoft uses in performance evaluation.
-Below is a non-exhaustive list of benchmarks regularly used by Microsoft for device testing, with the respective testing process.
+Below is a nonexhaustive list of benchmarks regularly used by Microsoft for device testing, with the respective testing process.

 > [!Note]
 > Some tools used in performance evaluations require the use of third-party benchmarks that are subject to licensing or usage fees, and others may require licensing or usage fees to enable offline testing and prevent automatic uploading of results to online databases.